shaovoon/concurrent_permcomb/README.md

 Total Combination: n! / (r! (n - r)!)
 ```

 Use compute_factorial  for total permutation.
-Use find_total_comb for total combination.
+Use compute_total_comb for total combination.

 ### Limitation